Guoqing Temple: Renovation of Guoqing Temple in the PRC era

 In addition to renovating and repairing the original cultural relics, workers of the Restoration Committee elaborately designed some new sculptures and items inside the temple.
-Statues of two vajra warriors (Chinese: 金刚力士; Pinyin: Jīngāng Lìshì) inside Guoqing Temple were also reshaped by the craftsmen.
+Statues of two vajra warriors inside Guoqing Temple were also reshaped by the craftsmen.
 Besides, the altar (供桌) in the Mahavira Hall were also built by the craftsmen.
 They spent over 300 labor-hours on the carve patterns on the altar.

 The temple's Free Life Pond is located at the southwest corner of the temple.
 Beside the pond are the Yuleguo ("fish's paradise") stele (鱼乐国) inscribed by Dong Qichang, a famous calligrapher from the Ming dynasty (1368–1644), as well as an imperial monument from the Qianlong Emperor.
 Ten black carp from Linghu Nuresery (菱湖渔场), Jiaxing, Zhejiang, was introduced into the pond.

 During the renovation, an ancient prune tree which was planted under the Sui dynasty (581–618 CE) over 1300 years ago in Guoqing Temple was revived.
 With unremitting efforts of the craftsmens, Guoqing Temple's renovation was completed as scheduled.
 On October 18, 1975, the first delegation of Japanese guests was received.